sethclim/rn-scales-app/README.md

 # scales-app
-App to practice technique on instruments and force you to practice scales you might skip, plus track your practice statistics.
+App to practice technique on instruments and force you to practice scales you might skip, plus track your practice Statistics.

 ### Scales App Screenshots
 <table>